 From mobile-marketing software to craft-beer communities and baby products boosted by the power of NASA technology, it’s been a busy ten years at Angels Den.
-So we thought we would toast some of our most successful raises and their stories – here’s the selection from our co-founder Bill Morrow:
+So we thought we would toast some of our most successful raises and their stories – here’s our selection:

 Vidsy smashes the stale, traditional video advertising model and instead aligns with the booming world of mobile marketing.
 Their innovative platform connects brands with talented video content producers all over the web to create original micro-content that’s perfectly placed on social media.